benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 ## Disclaimer

 I'm aware that reality is messier and more complicated than the shiny, easy world of everyone being a leader.
-As such, please don't understand the above list as any kind of checklist one needs to fulfil in order to be recognized as a leader.
+So please don't understand the above list as any kind of checklist one needs to fulfil in order to get recognized as a leader.

 Rather, be aware that [systemic][systemic-bias] and [unconscious][unconscious-bias] biases affect how you perceive people.

-Biases may result in you perceiving behaviours of some groups of people, such as groups underrepresented in your organization, differently than the behaviours of people from the group that's most common in your organization.
+Biases may result in you perceiving behaviours of some groups of people differently, than the behaviours of people from the group that’s most common in your organization.

-If members of your team are part of an underrepresented group and you don't perceive them as a leader, there might be other reasons at work, than them not being a leader.
-They might benefit from explicit [sponsorship][sponsorship] and your organization should consider looking into overcoming [systemic][systemic-bias] and [unconscious][unconscious-bias] biases and learn about related concepts such as the [glass ceiling][glass-ceiling].
+You might not perceive people from underrepresented groups as leaders.
+While they may actually be leading.
+So, consider [sponsorship][sponsorship] people from underrepresented groups.
+Plus, consider looking into overcoming [systemic][systemic-bias] and [unconscious][unconscious-bias] biases, and learning about related concepts such as the [glass ceiling][glass-ceiling].

 [slw]: http://softwareleadweekly.com/issues/316